by Gary Wolf

 Supporting open tools and practices can have positive, large scale, systematic effects.
 The open stack for self-tracking is needed for our own individual projects.
 But also has the power to accelerate academic and clinical research by easing the tension between privacy and sharing that has long stymied collective approaches.
 Instead of Hoovering up everything about you into an insecure, fragile, big data infrastructure, an open stack approach brings the infrastructure to your data, and you retain control.
 This makes shared discovery possible without putting people at risk.

-For instance, in everyday science, we typically want to record when something happens, where it happens, and what else is occurring around the same times and places.
+For instance, in personal science, we typically want to record when something happens, where it happens, and what else is occurring around the same times and places.
 We need measurements, of course, but we also need a way to line them up, to see them on a graph or as a numerical score, to compare yesterday and today, to make an average over time, or to watch two different kinds of measurements rise and fall together.
 Fortunately, it is now possible to run many of these common analytical operations in a web browser without sharing your data, using open source tools such as Jupyter notebooks.
 The next step is to harness the power of participatory peer-to-peer production and to make it easier to copy, apply, and extend each others’ notebooks.
 Imagine interactive analytical notebooks on tens of thousands of topics reading data from any file that a user has in possession — without demanding that they share their data.
 These are the foundations of a scalable system of support for everyday science for anybody.

 We’re also beginning to see a “demonetization” of the observation layer of the self-tracking stack; that is, the sensors, hardware, and software for collecting our own data.
 Freeing the observation layer has the potential to dramatically accelerate discovery, both individually and collectively.
 Every digital health lab has graduate students dedicated to maintaining fiddly workflows for extracting data from commercial wearables; that is, where they aren’t paying excessively for specialized research instrumentation containing cheap sensors.
 This is wasteful.
 When commodity sensors, simple event detection, and accessible methods of everyday reasoning are freed from tight integration into commercial products, investment and innovation can cleanly focus on experiments and interventions, where expensive treatment evidence is required.
 Meanwhile, we all get more freedom to think for ourselves.